Accompaniments for roast meals tasting like Granny's

 In the past women made their own stuffing from breadcrumbs which they made from stale or oven-dried bread and they flavoured the breadcrumbs with chopped herbs.
 Then they bound the mixture together with hot water to make a solid lump which they stuffed into the cavity of the chicken.
 Hence the name stuffing.
 My memory is that the herbs were always sage and onion, but I can't say that other herbs weren't used in some households.

 Two things have changed nowadays.
-One is that excellent stuffings are readily available in the shops in dried form and the other is the need to make sure that the stuffing doesn't absorb salmonella and remain party uncooked.
-This has led to the stuffing being cooked separately and no longer stuffed into the chicken.
+One is that excellent stuffings are readily available in the shops in dried form and the other is the need to ensure that the stuffing doesn't absorb salmonella from inside a chicken and remain party uncooked.
+This has led to the stuffing being cooked separately and no longer being stuffed into the chicken.

-Incidentally I find that it is really important to have a stock of the old-style enamel dishes because they heat through much more quickly than glass or ceramic.
+Incidentally I find that it is really important to have a stock of the old-style enamel or metal dishes because they heat through much more quickly than glass or ceramic.

 Sausages and sausage meat